paulshuker/coppafisher/docs/troubleshoot.md

 ```

 will occur when trying to load the notebook.
 To fix this issue, delete the corrupted notebook, rename the backup
-notebook called `notebook_backup.npz` to the original notebook name and continue from there.
+notebook called `notebook_backup` to the original notebook name and continue from there.

 ## Cannot open napari issues